chikeo/ubuntu-automation/README.md

 cd ubuntu-automation/

-# Remember to replace the email placeholder with your email as a comment and to reference the keys appropriately
-# Move the key pair one level above this application's root folder for it to work with the application without any changes
+		N.B: Remember to replace the email placeholder with your email as a comment and to reference the keys appropriately N.B: Move the key pair one level above this application's root folder for it to work with the application without any changes

 ssh-keygen -t rsa -b 4096 -C "your_email@domain.com"